RicoMedi/ask-bot/README.md

 pnpm dev
 # or
 bun dev
 Sure!
-Here is a README for your project:
+Here is the fixed format for your README:

 ```md
 # Ask-Bot